 only questions you have, a verbal consultation may be appropriate.

-An estimate range of value can be given for this consulation.
+An estimate range of value can be given for this consultation for antique quilts.